SparkPost/support-docs/momentum/3/3-api/arch-primary-apis.md

     *   Third – The invocation of the hook's providers.
 This always includes a special first argument called `EC_HOOK_CLOSURE` and then the variable names (in order) defined in the caller function shown in the [log_permanent_failure_v1 example](/momentum/3/3-api/arch-primary-apis#arch.using.hooks.example). `EC_HOOK_CLOSURE` just refers to the closure argument that was passed when the provider was registered.
 It's a symbolic name used by the programmer within the macro in order to obscure the 'real' name.

+    When writing hook implementations, the first argument in many hooks is `void *closure`.
+The closure is passed into hooks written in C, but for hooks written in lua, the closure argument is not passed.
+Arguments start with the second argument.

 *   Return value handling

     This parameter does not exist for void return hooks.
 For non-void return hooks, this is a snippet of code to evaluate when each provider returns.
 For example: